 RD /S /Q "%WinDir%\System32\GroupPolicy"

-After that, you need to update the policy settings in the registry:
+After that, you need to reset the old GPO settings in the registry by applying a clean GPO:

-How to Reset Local Security Policies in Windows
+Reset Local Security Policy Settings to Default in Windows

 - In Windows 10, Windows 8.1/8 and Windows 7: